 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of geometric real rates of return were adopted by the Board after considering input from the System's investment consultant(s) and actuary(s).

-For each major asset class that is included in the System's target asset allocation as of June 30, 2021, these best estimates are summarized in the following table:
+For each major asset class that is included in the System's target asset allocation as of June 30, 2022 and 2021, these best estimates are summarized in the following table:

-Long-Term

-Target Expected Real

-Asset Class Allocation Rate of Return

-Public Equity 37.0% 4.7%

-Private Equity 13.0% 6.5%

-Rate Sensitive 19.0% -0.4%

-Credit Opportunity 9.0% 2.6%

-Real Assets 14.0 % 4.2%

-Absolute Return 8.0% 2.0%

-Total 100.0%
+2022 2021 Asset Class Target Allocation Long-Term Expected Real Rate of Return Asset Class Target Allocation Long-Term Expected Real Rate of Return Public Equity 34.0% 6.0% Public Equity 37.0% 4.7% Private Equity 16.0% 8.4% Private Equity 13.0% 6.5% Rate Sensitive 21.0% 1.2% Rate Sensitive 19.0% -0.4% Credit Opportunity 8.0% 4.9% Credit Opportunity 9.0% 2.6% Real Assets 15.0 % 5.2% Real Assets 14.0 % 4.2% Absolute Return 6.0% 3.5% Absolute Return 8.0% 2.0% Total 100.0% Total 100.0%

-The above was the Board of Trustees' adopted asset allocation policy and best estimate of geometric real rates of return for each major asset class as of June 30, 2021.
+The above was the Board of Trustees' adopted asset allocation policy and best estimate of geometric real rates of return for each major asset class as of June 30, 2022.

-For the years ended June 30, 2021 and 2020, the annual money-weighted rate of return on pension plan investments, net of the pension plan investment expense, was 26.69% and 3.50%, respectively.
+For the years ended June 30, 2022 and 2021, the annual money-weighted rate of return on pension plan investments, net of the pension plan investment expense, was (2.97)% and 26.69%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.